-It reminded me that burnout is more common that we might imagine.
-I am not talking about feeling tired or exhausted but getting to that debilitating point of being utterly spent and having nothing more to give.
+It reminded me that burnout is more common than we might imagine.
+I am not talking about feeling tired or exhausted, but getting to that debilitating point of being utterly spent and having nothing more to give.

 There are a whole range of reasons why burnout can sneak up on us, but often at the heart of the issue is a tendency to default to tried and trusted coping mechanisms which have served us well in the past.
-The people I have had the privilege to coach though burnout over the years have tended to be high achievers driven by strong values, typically rooted in a strong work ethic.
-When they were “up against it” their default coping mechanism was to keep working harder and longer.
+The people I have had the privilege to coach through burnout over the years have tended to be high achievers driven by deeply held values, typically rooted in a strong work ethic.
+When they were “up against it”, their default coping mechanism was to keep working harder and longer.

 Perhaps you recognise yourself or someone you know in this description?
-Recognising that you might be heading for burnout is a huge a first step to avoiding it – most people don’t see it coming until it is upon them.
-What was great about my facebook friend was that she had recognised the potential issue before it engulfed her, shared her musings, was instantly surrounded with recognition and support, and then took action.
+Recognising that you might be heading for burnout is a huge first step to avoiding it.
+Most people don’t see it coming until it is upon them.
+What was great about my Facebook friend was that she had recognised the potential issue before it engulfed her, shared her musings, was instantly surrounded with recognition and support, and then took action.
 I am not suggesting you share on social media but one of the most empowering things you can do is to talk to at least one other person you trust and seek professional support.
 If you are concerned about somebody you know, broach the subject with them and share this post if you think it might help.

 Sally Sheen, MSc, FCIPD is a leadership coach, speaker and organisational development consultant.
 She speaks, coaches and runs workshops on personal resilience and works with organisations to develop resilient cultures.